lukepark327/ethash-compilable-solc/solidity/docs/introduction-to-smart-contracts.rst

 Each account has a data area called **storage**, which is persistent between function calls and transactions.
 Storage is a key-value store that maps 256-bit words to 256-bit words.
-It is not possible to enumerate storage from within a contract, it is comparatively costly to read, and even more to initialise and modify storage.
-Because of this cost, you should minimize what you store in persistent storage to what the contract needs to run.
+It is not possible to enumerate storage from within a contract and it is comparatively costly to read, and even more to modify storage.
-Store data like derived calculations, caching, and aggregates outside of the contract.
 A contract can neither read nor write to any storage apart from its own.

 The second data area is called **memory**, of which a contract obtains